 In this tutorial I’ll be demonstrating how to save a custom color palette in Inkscape that can be used to replace the standard color palette.
 This will be done in such a way that it will be saved into your Inkscape installation files so you can load it and use it whenever you want.

 The following is a written overview of the steps taken to save a custom color palette in Inkscape.
-There’s a video tutorial at the top of the page if you find it easier to learn that way.
+There’s a video tutorial below if you find it easier to learn that way:

 Save A Custom Color Palette in Inkscape